FreeshardBase/documentation/docs/developer_docs/lifecycle.md

 ## Installation and Creation

-When a user installs your app, the image is pulled and a container is created.
+When a user installs your app, the image is pulled and the containers are created.
 However, the app is not started yet.
 Basically, the following command is executed.